 Mizuho Securities Canada Inc. ("MSCN"), is a wholly owned subsidiary of the Company.
 MSCN participates in debt and equity underwritings in the Canadian marketplace and is a corporation organized under the laws of British Columbia, Canada.
-MSCN is registered as a broker-dealer with the SEC, and is a dual member of FINRA, and the New Self-Regulatory Organization of Canada ("New SRO"), the Canadian national self-regulatory organization, and is subject to the rules and regulations of these organizations.
+MSCN is registered as a broker-dealer with the SEC, and is a member of FINRA and the Canadian Investment Regulatory Organization ("CIRO"), Canadian national self-regulatory organization, and is subject to the rules and regulations of these organizations.
 The Company and MSCN utilize common personnel and facilities with applicable reimbursement arrangements.